JoseACP/JoseACP/README.md

 # Hi there I´m JoseACP👋

+##About me
+- 🌱 I’m currently learning Django
+- 📱I’m a mobile developer
 <!--
 **JoseACP/JoseACP** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.